Class G Driver Licences

 Demerit Points for G licences

-Class G driver licences are allowed to accumulate eight (8) points without issue.
-Although the Ministry of Transportation may send warning notices when demerit points are received.
+Class G driver licences are allowed to accumulate 8 points without issue.

-Upon reaching nine (9) points the ministry will send the driver a notice requiring them to attend at the Ministry of Transport for a interview regarding their driving habits.
+Upon reaching 9 points the driver will be requiring to attend at the Ministry of Transport for an interview regarding their driving habits.

-When called to attend for an interview the driver must attend or the Ministry will suspended the drivers licence until the driver appears for the meeting.
+When called to attend for an interview, the driver must attend or the Ministry will suspended the drivers licence until the driver appears.

 Demerit points are not put on the driving abstract until either the driver pays the ticket or is convicted a the court.
 Most drivers can remove or reduce the demerits by fighting their traffic tickets.

 ★★★★★ I had a speeding ticket for 31 over the limit with four demerit points and a 225 dollar fine, OTT Legal did everything for me, had the ticket dismissed and saved my demerits and insurance.
 Highly Recommend R. Nelson Toronto.